 The Orange PTA Health, Safety & Wellness Committee is a collaboration of parents, school and community members who are committed to promoting the welfare of children and youth in the home, school and community.
 We…

-This club is run by volunteer teachers, staff & parents.
+Run Club is a PTA-sponsored program run by volunteer teachers, staff & parents.

-FREE to all PTA Members!
-Not a member?
-Join online here.
+The club is FREE to all PTA members.
+Not a member yet?
+Join today!

 Every classroom in Moreland Hills School has a Calm Corner